Jeff Stelling

-Jeff Stelling (born 18 March 1955) is an English television presenter.
-He currently presents Gillette Soccer Saturday for Sky Sports and hosted coverage of the Champions League between 2011 and 2015.
+Robert Jeffrey Stelling (born 18 March 1955) is an English television presenter.
+He presented Gillette Soccer Saturday for Sky Sports from 1994 until 2023 and hosted coverage of the Champions League between 2011 and 2015.

 He also presented the Channel 4 quiz show Countdown (2009–2011) and ITV game show Alphabetical (2016–2017).

 On 30 October 2021, Stelling announced his intention to leave Soccer Saturday at the end of the 2021–22 season.
 However, on 28 March 2022, Sky Sports announced that Stelling would be staying until at least the end of the 2022–23 season.
+He left the show on 8 May 2023.

 Early life

 Stelling was brought up in a council house in Hartlepool.
 He attended Rift House Primary School and West Hartlepool Grammar School.
 After leaving school his first job was as a journalist at the Hartlepool Mail where he remained for four years.

 Career

 His first broadcasting position was as a reporter on Middlesbrough F.C. on Radio Tees in the late 1970s.
 He was a sports presenter on London's LBC Radio Sportswatch programme in the early 1980s before moving to BBC Radio 2's weekend sports programme Sport on 2, covering the Los Angeles and Seoul Olympic games.

 He later spent time as a sports newsreader at TV-am, Channel 4, Eurosport and British Satellite Broadcasting before moving to Sky in 1992 to present coverage of horse racing, greyhound racing, snooker and darts.
 In 2003, he won a sports presenter special edition of The Weakest Link.
 In 2004, Stelling was offered but rejected an offer from the BBC to front Score—their new Saturday results service.
 The job was given to Ray Stubbs.

 In May 2013, Stelling joined twentyfour7 Football Magazine and wrote columns for the magazine's Dream Team.
 He has also been featured in the in-game presentation work for EA Sports' FIFA 14 and FIFA 15.